keepkey/python-keepkey/authenticator/AUTHENTICATOR.md

     $ python python-keepkey/setup.py build install

 KeepKeyAuthenticator.app is built using py2app.
+If not already installed, install py2app with:

+    $ pip install py2app

 The setup file was created from the command line:

     $ py2applet --make-setup KeepKeyAuthenticator.py authResources/*.png